 You will be provided with a 24h trial mobile number.
-If you experience unexpected events or experience a headache that lasts for more than 4 days after vaccination, or bruising beyond the site of vaccination after a few days, or become in any way concerned you can use this to contact one of the trial doctors at any time.
+If you experience unexpected events or become in any way concerned you can use this to contact one of the trial doctors at any time.
 We will ask you to record these symptoms in the e-diary too.